-Somehow, Dell packed a 13-inch machine into an 11-inch body with the Dell XPS 13 (2015).
-The company accomplished this impressive feat by putting the smallest bezel (5-mm thick) humanly possible around the 2560 x 1440-pixel display.
-Under the hood, this laptop sports an Intel 6th Generation Core series (Kaby Lake) CPU and PCIe SSD for zippy performance, and the 60-watt-hour battery provides enough juice to last nearly 12 hours.
-We particularly like the soft-touch keyboard deck and carbon-fiber bottom.
+Dell packed a 13-inch machine into an 11-inch body with the Dell XPS 13.
+The company accomplished this impressive feat by putting an extremely small bezel (5-mm thick) around the full HD display.
+Under the hood, this laptop sports an Intel 7th Generation Core series (Kaby Lake) CPU and PCIe SSD for zippy performance, and the 60-watt-hour battery provides enough juice to last nearly 14 hours.
+We particularly like the soft-touch keyboard deck and new rose gold color option.